VRongve/DAT250/assignment01/web-app-pen-test-report.md

 #### Result:
 If an attacker where to get access to this sqlite file the attacker would get hold of all the usernames and passwords.
 The attacker wouldent even have to break the hashing as passwords was stored as plain text.
 An attacker would get complete control over the app and any user using the app.

-## Black box testing

-The steps i am doing above is essentially black box testing as I'm testing the web app wihtout looking at any source code.
-I'm only testing the app by manually clicking around.

-## White box testing

-White box testing is testing the app while looking at all the source code.
-Essentially the pen tester have access to everything.

-# Assignment Strcuture from Canvas

-## Introduction

-Briefly introduce the “Social Insecurity” Flask application and the purpose of the assignment.

-## Vulnerability Assessment

-1. Conduct a thorough vulnerability assessment of the Flask-based web application.
-Use both automated scanning tools and manual techniques to identify potential security vulnerabilities.
-2. Document the vulnerabilities you discover along with a brief description of each vulnerability, its potential impact, and the affected part of the application.
-3. Categorize the vulnerabilities based on common vulnerability types (e.g., SQL injection, cross-site scripting, insecure authentication).

 ## Vulnerability Exploitation